CraftAcademyLabs/ca_course/week3/portfolio_challenge/4_display_projects.md

     * We iterate over `projects` using `.map` function and create some HTML that holds a `key` and the name of the project wrapped in a `<h3>` tag that we store in `projectsList`.
     * And finally, we render some HTML and make use of the `projectsList` in the `return` - that will be what the component will look like in our UI.

-The `key` calls for a closer explenation.
+The `key` calls for a closer explanation.
 A `key` is a special string attribute you need to include when creating lists of elements.
 Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.
 In our case we use the value of the projects `id` to set the key.

 ## Fetching data from a file